sudha-vijayakumar/RASA_TigerGraph_Recommendation/README.md

 ### Step-3: **(Web UI)** Setting up a web ui for the RASA chatbot

-- In this work, we are using a open-source javascript based chatbot UI to interact with the RASA solution we implemented in Step-1.
+- In this work, we are using an open-source javascript-based chatbot UI to interact with the RASA solution we implemented in Step-1.
 - The RASA server endpoint is configured in the widget/static/Chat.js as shown below,

   <p align="center">
   <img src="https://github.com/sudha-vijayakumar/RASA_TigerGraph/blob/master/snapshots/Screen%20Shot%202021-12-28%20at%202.17.45%20AM.png" width="700" height="450">
   </p>

-Alright, we are one-step close to see the working of the TigerGraph and RASA integration.
+All right, we are one step close to seeing the working of the TigerGraph and RASA integration.

 ### Step-4: **(RASA+TigerGraph)** Start RASA and run Actions